KoNit-K/red_teaming_agv/README.md

 - **Security & Privacy**: Decentralization reduces reliance on a single entity, enhancing robustness against targeted attacks.

-Interoperability: Naptha’s protocol seamlessly integrates different AI models, ensuring flexibility in red teaming.
+- **Interoperability**: Naptha’s protocol seamlessly integrates different AI models, ensuring flexibility in red teaming.

 We integrate with Naptha’s decentralized node structure by setting up and running a local node, as outlined in the deployment guide.
-The system communicates with Naptha nodes using the NODE_URL and HUB_URL configurations to facilitate agent interactions.
+The system communicates with Naptha nodes using the 'NODE_URL' and 'HUB_URL' configurations to facilitate agent interactions.

 ## Installation
 ### Prerequisites